SappirBo/ArielUniversity_C_task3/README.md

 * [Anagram Sequences](https://en.wikipedia.org/wiki/Anagram)
 the project include also a main.c to run the program.

-To compile the program I recommend using the Makefile.<br />
+To compile the program I recommend using the Makefile:<br />
-make all - to compile everything ans get exe name "stringProg".<br />
+* make all - to compile everything ans get exe name "stringProg".
-make clean - to delete evrything (exceptthe origin files).
+* make clean - to delete evrything (exceptthe origin files).